 You don’t find barbecue like this every day in the northeastern part of the country!
 The sight and smell of pulled pork, beef brisket, and baby back ribs will make you think you died and went to North Carolina.

 Pitmasters from places that know barbecue (we’re talking the Carolinas, Alabama, and Texas, to name a few) show up to cook their delicious, and even award-winning dishes.
-Each pitmaster has a booth and sells BBQ for $9/plate.
+Each pitmaster has a booth and sells BBQ starting at $9/plate.

 There’s also live music, cooking demos, and seminars.
 Pick up an event guide when you arrive or check out the website link below to read about the pitmasters and what they’re cooking.